Miconia crenata: As an invasive species

 This species is native to much of tropical America, but is an invasive species in Southern Asia, East Africa, and some oceanic islands (like Hawaii and Australia) with warmer climates.
 It is a potential weed of wetter pastures, open grasslands, plantations, roadsides, wetter open woodlands, riparian zones (banks of watercourses), forest margins and rainforests.
 M. crenata can form dense thickets that smother plantations, pastures and native vegetation.
 Disturbance is a key element in the establishment and invasion of the plant.
 Wildfires, landslides, windstorms and other forms of soil disturbance (such as pig rooting) accelerate the dominance of this weed (Smith Undated; Peters 2001).

 In its native environment plants are confined to open areas and only become dominant about twelve months after disturbance, such as in slash-and-burn agricultural areas (Burkhart Pers.
 Comm, in Smith Undated).
 All new range extensions in Hawaii begin along the open edges of trails or other disturbed areas.
-In Hawaii, M. crenata is replacing the endemic species that formerly dominated the forests and threatens their extinction.
+In Hawaii, M. crenata is replacing the endemic species that formerly dominated the forests and threatens them with extinction.
 Elsewhere, it is regarded as one of the most problematic invasive species in the Comoros Archipelago, on La Réunion, in the Seychelles and on Mauritius.
 In Sri Lanka it is quite invasive in wet zone and upcountry forests, especially invading gaps in the forest, preventing other native species from emerging.